cdli-gh/annodoc/index.md

 Note that syntactic annotation is morphology-driven.
 If subordination is not marked in the morphological annotation, we resort to parataxis.
 Note that subordination morphemes may have gone unwritten (e.g., because of assimilation processes or deficiencies of the writing), but if (unambiguously) so, we expect them to be restored in the morphological annotation.

-Note that `acl` is also used for the syntactic relation between *mu* `year` and year name (typically a clause), also if subordination is not morphologically marked.
+TBC: Note that `acl` is also used for the syntactic relation between *mu* `year` and year name (typically a clause), also if subordination is not morphologically marked.

 ~~~ conllu
 1	iti	_	month	_	_	3	date	_	_